Blind Lemon Blues

 Blind Lemon Blues pays homage to the influence of Blind Lemon Jefferson, who emerged in the 1920s as the biggest selling country blues singer in America.
 Set in New York City in 1948 at the last recording session of the legendary Huddie Ledbetter, better known as Leadbelly, Blind Lemon Blues combines elements of traditional blues, gospel, rhythm and blues, soul, doo-wop, and rap to evoke the enduring legacy of Blind Lemon and his contemporaries, Blind Willie Johnson, Lillian Glinn, Hattie Hudson, Bobbie Cadillac, Lillian Miller and Leadbelly himself.

-In Blind Lemon Blues Govenar and Babatunde explore the relations between blues music and the spectrum of the human circumstance -- from joy to pain, despair to hope.
-The current incarnation of Blind Lemon Blues is an evolution of the original play Prince of Country Blues that debuted in 1998.
-Since that time much has changed, include the casting of Blind Lemon himself.
-Originally played by David Peaston, the Blind Lemon role is now performed by Akin Babatunde.
+In Blind Lemon Blues, Govenar and Babatunde explore the relations between blues music and the spectrum of the human circumstance -- from joy to pain, despair to hope.
+The current incarnation of Blind Lemon Blues is an evolution of the original play Blind Lemon: Prince of Country Blues that debuted in 1998.

-Most recently, Blind Lemon Blues, was presented in New York City as part of the Works & Process series at the Guggenheim Museum (February 11 & 12, 2007) , followed by its off-Broadway premiere at the York Theatre (February 15-25, 2007).
+Blind Lemon Blues was presented in New York City as part of the Works & Process series at the Guggenheim Museum (February 11 & 12, 2007), followed by its off-Broadway premiere at the York Theatre (February 15-25, 2007).
+It returned to New York City for a second off-Broadway run (September 8 - October 4, 2008).
+Dramatic Publishing now licenses the rights to both the full-length play and a 50-minute version.

 CBS News | 9/15/09